ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

 The three key recommendations for the marketing campaign:

 1. From the location perspective:
-The marketing campaign(i.e. rolling ads on the stations) can prioritize the most popular 7 locations, where the campaign will target more users, and more targeted customers.
+The marketing campaign (i.e. rolling ads at the stations) can prioritize the most popular 7 locations, where the campaign will target more users, and more targeted customers.

 2. From the target customers perspective:
 Provide more marketing campaign visibility (i.e. billboard footage, rolling ads frequency) at docked bike stations.
 The users are 100% targeted customers.